xAPPO/MQTT/README.md

 It will then populate the discovered device dropdown lists so you can later select which devices you are interested in.

 Now restart the app on the second page you will see four lists... choose the MQTT devices you wish to 'mirror' within Hubitat.
-The number afterwards in [] is the total number of discovered devices (of type onoff and dim).

 Discovered homie switches